juanmaperez/juanmaperez/src/content/projects/australis/australis.md

   # { title: 'Under the city',  image: ./tube.jpg },
   # { title: 'Gin & tonic, please',  image: ./bar.jpg }
 ]
-description: "Australis is a company specialized in navigation through the southern channels of Chilean-Argentine Patagonia.
+excerpt: "Australis is a company specialized in navigation through the southern channels of Chilean-Argentine Patagonia.
 Their luxury cruises offer an interesting experience visiting unique places as the Strait of Magellan or The Beagle Channel during 3, 4 or 7 nights."
 ---

 This project was implemented to attract people interested in this kind of destination less usual and away from the big cities.
 For this reason, we created blogpatagonia.australis.com a meeting point for this tourist with a wild lifestyle and completely full of adventures.